AFRICA

 21) Transactions involving only foreign businesses (foreign-to-foreign)

 There is no exemption for foreign-to-foreign transactions.
-All transactions that meet the thresholds are subject to merger control regardless of where the undertakings concerned are registered, operate or own assets.
+All mergers that meet the thresholds are potentially subject to the application of UK merger control, regardless of where the undertakings concerned are registered, operate or own assets.
+As noted in relation to topic 14b, the CMA enjoys a significant degree of discretion in applying the share of supply test – this has enabled it to assert jurisdiction over foreign-to-foreign mergers where the enterprises being acquired generated no turnover in the UK.

 22) No overlap of activities of the parties